-- a) Advice on the rules and regulations governing the areas addressed in this module; - b) Advise on the procedures to be followed for the registration of ships; - c) Advice on the standard forms of contracts and documents to be used when concluding such contracts; and - e) Advise on the methods parties can resort to settle their disputes.
+- a) Advice on the rules and regulations governing the areas addressed in this module; - b) Advise on the procedures to be followed for the registration of ships;

+c) Advice on the standard forms of contracts and documents to

+be used when concluding such contracts; and

+e) Advise on the methods parties can resort to settle their

+disputes.

+Module-Specific Communication Skills

+(Over and above those mentioned in Section B)

+The learner will be able to:

+a) Draft contracts for acquisition of ships;

+b) Draft ship mortgage agreements;

+c) Liaise with the relevant authorities for the registration of ships;

+and

+d) Represent clients in case of disputes.

+Total Number of

+ECTS / ECVET of this 4 ECTS / ECVETs

+Module

+Accessment of the

-- a) Draft contracts for acquisition of ships; - b) Draft ship mortgage agreements; - c) Liaise with the relevant authorities for the registration of ships; and d) Represent clients in case of disputes.
-Total Number of ECTS / ECVET of this Module 4 ECTS / ECVETs Assessment of the module The module will be assessed through writen assignments and writen exams.
+Assessment of the module The module will be assessed through written assignments and written exams.
 Assignments: 30 % and Written Exams: 70%.

-WET SHIPPING Title of the Module Considering that wet shipping covers the areas of towage and Module Description maritime pilotage as well as all aspects of shipping law that may arise from maritime casualties such as collisions, general average, salvage and wreck removal, this module is particularly important, especially when one considers how closely it is connected to the modules of introduction to shipping law, carriage of goods and passengers by sea, proprietary interests in ships, law of maritime safety and security and maritime claims.
+Title of the Module WET SHIPPING Module Description Considering that wet shipping covers the areas of towage and maritime pilotage as well as all aspects of shipping law that may arise from maritime casualties such as collisions, general average, salvage and wreck removal, this module is particularly important, especially when one considers how closely it is connected to the modules of introduction to shipping law, carriage of goods and passengers by sea, proprietary interests in ships, law of maritime safety and security and maritime claims.
 The module explores the legal intricacies of maritime pilotage.
 It examines issues as: who is a pilot? what is compulsory pilotage?
 The relationship between the pilot and the master of the vessel, as well as the respective liabilities of the pilot, master and shipowner for damage caused during a pilotage operation.
 The module studies the law of pilotage from a comparative law standpoint taking into consideration different jurisdictions.
 The module also covers the law of towage.
 In so doing, it defines maritime towage and its relation to salvage.
 It dwells on the making and construction of towage contracts and discusses in detail the obligations between tug and tow.
 Consideration is given to navigation issues such as collisions between tug and tow and the distribution of any liabilities arising therefrom.
 The module then addresses the law of salvage and wreck, both of which are studied from international and national law perspectives.
 A detailed discussion is undertaken on the 1989 International Convention on Salvage and recent initiatives on the subject.
 The Lloyd's Open Form of Salvage Agreement, which is a commonly used standard contract form, is also analyzed.
 This module also includes a discussion on the duties and liabilities regarding the identification, marking and removal of wrecks in light of the Nairobi International Convention on the Removal of Wrecks, 2007.